-7.5 Grading and reporting
+Grading and reporting

-Cambridge IGCSE results are shown by one of the grades A, A, B, C, D, E, F or G indicating the standard achieved, Grade A being the highest and Grade G the lowest.
-'Ungraded' indicates that the candidate's performance fell short of the standard required for Grade G. 'Ungraded' will be reported on the statement of results but not on the certificate.
+Cambridge IGCSE results are shown by one of the grades A^ , A, B, C, D, E, F or G indicating the standard achieved, A^ being the highest and G the lowest.
+'Ungraded' indicates that the candidate's performance fell short of the standard required for grade G. 'Ungraded' will be reported on the statement of results but not on the certificate.
+The letters G (result pending); G (no results) and G (to be issued) may also appear on the statement of results but not on the certificate.